iconicwp/WordPress-Settings-Framework/README.md

-WordPress-Settings-Framework
+WordPress Settings Framework
 ============================

-A settings framework for the WordPress settings API
+A settings framework for the WordPress settings API.
+More info coming soon...